Welcome to coaching!

 - 10U-14U:Only a Head Coach (HC) is required but it’s a lot more fun to coach with an Assistant.

 - HCs and ACs go through the same trainings (see Training section below).
-While the Head Coach usually takes the lead on planning practice and deciding game lineups, we leave it to each team to determine how best to structure their partnership.
-However, HCs are the primary point of contact for the team and certain Region communications will be sent directly to them.
+While the Head Coach usually takes the lead on planning practice and deciding game lineups, each team can determine how best to structure the partnership.
+The person designated as HC has primary responsibility for communication with Region staff, such as requesting a practice field assignment, or being notified of schedule changes.

 Time Commitment